Illinois extended unemployment benefits to school workers in the summer, and Minnesota should follow suit

 In 2020, Illinois took an important step toward fixing this last issue, by making nonlicensed school staff eligible for unemployment insurance during the summer months.
 Illinois’s experience offers guidance for other states considering similar programs, as in Minnesota where a similar measure is currently under debate.
 We’ll discuss the Illinois experience later on, but first it’s useful to understand a little more about who nonlicensed school staff are and the pay they receive.

 Many nonlicensed school staff are paid very little.
 A 2018 study by the American Federation of Teachers showed there was not a single state in the country where the average wages of a classroom teaching assistant covered a basic family budget for a one-parent, one-child household.
 As shown in Figure A, workers in the most common nonlicensed education occupations1 are paid less than the typical U.S. worker, whose median wage is $19.38 nationally.
 Janitors and cleaners, child care workers, and food service workers who work in K–12 education are all typically paid less than $15 an hour.
 In addition to frequently low hourly rates of pay, many nonlicensed staff may only be on the clock for the hours that school is in session.2

-In many occupations, nonlicensed school employees are paid less than the typical worker: Real median annual wages of the overall workforce and selected nonlicensed education occupations (2020$)
+In many occupations, nonlicensed school employees are paid less than the typical worker: Real median hourly wages of the overall workforce and selected nonlicensed education occupations (2020$)

 |Occupation||Real median wages|

 Source: EPI Analysis of 2017–2019 pooled CPS microdata.